greyltc-org/docker-archlinux-aur/README.md

 docker-archlinux-aur
 ====================
-Minimal Arch Linux docker image with base-devel group and yaourt installed
+Minimal Arch Linux docker image with trustable, traceable & inspectable origin.
+Base-devel group, yaourt and packer installed for easy AUR access

 The default user here is not root, rather it is a user called 'docker'.
 Commands requiring root permissions should be prefixed with 'sudo'.